How to Do Taxes as a Freelancer

 How much can you make on the side without paying taxes?

-Regardless of the amount, you need to report all income and pay income taxes, to the IRS.
-But, the IRS makes an allowance for side hustle income.
-Earn under $400 on the side in a year?
-No need to report to the IRS or pay income tax.
-But you must report any income beyond that amount and take responsibility for paying self-employment taxes on the surplus.
+Regardless of the amount, you need to report all income to the IRS.
+But the IRS makes an allowance for annual side hustle income under $400.
+Beyone that amount, you must report it and pay self-employment taxes on the surplus.

 Latest Articles